Year 1SR 2019 - 2020

 When they have read their book there is a space in the Reading Record Book for you to say how they found the book, which bits they did well with and anything they struggled on.
 We suggest they read it a couple of times to gain in confidence.

 Reading books are swapped every Tuesday and Friday.
 Homework is given out on a Tuesday and due back on Friday.
-We will also be sending out spellings to practice for our weekly spelling test.

 Your child is now able to use our School Library.
 They will take out 1 book each week.
 The book they choose is completely their own choice.
 When they have read their book they can return it to school and we will change it for a new book.